-The Consultative School Board's essential purpose is to assist administration in the formulation of general school policies, finances, development, marketing, long-range planning, fundraising as part of the long-range plan (endowments, etc.) public relations and other assigned areas.
+The Consultative School Board's essential purpose is to assist administration in the formulation of general school policies, finances, development, marketing, long-range planning, fundraising as part of the long-range plan (endowments, etc.), public relations, and other assigned areas.
 This committee meets quarterly and is made up of parents and staff members.
 The CSB is made up of the following committees:

-- Advancement Committee: aids in the development of the school to ensure its future success and availability to all Catholic families in the community. - Curriculum Committee: assists the Principals in the drafting and implementation of various policies pertaining to the school's curriculum and academic standards. - Facilities Committee: assists in developing and monitoring a maintenance and improvement plan for the buildings and grounds. - Finance Committee: assists and advises in matters relating to the financial needs of the school, including the preparation and monitoring of the annual budget and recommendations regarding all expenditures. - Marketing/Admissions: advises on all matters pertaining to the school's external marketing and communications to its various stakeholders. - Parent-Teacher Organization: serves as a supportive body representing all St. Junipero Serra Catholic School parents/guardians and teachers (for a full description of its function, please refer to Section 1302). - Mission/Faith: assists with the school's relationship with its four parishes.

-- Technology Committee: assists in the assessment, procurement, installation, and maintenance of technology on campus. - Strategic Planning Committee: provide short-range and long-range direction to the CSB.
+- Advancement Committee: aids in the development of the school to ensure its future success and availability to all Catholic families in the community. - Curriculum Committee: assists the Principals in the drafting and implementation of various policies pertaining to the school's curriculum and academic standards. - Facilities Committee: assists in developing and monitoring a maintenance and improvement plan for the buildings and grounds. - Finance Committee: assists and advises in matters relating to the financial needs of the school, including the preparation and monitoring of the annual budget and recommendations regarding all expenditures. - Marketing/Admissions: advises on all matters pertaining to the school's external marketing and communications to its various stakeholders. - Parent-Teacher Organization: serves as a supportive body representing all St. Junipero Serra Catholic School parents/guardians and teachers. - Mission/Faith: assists with the school's relationship with its four parishes. - Technology Committee: assists in the assessment, procurement, installation, and maintenance of technology on campus. - Strategic Planning Committee: provide short-range and long-range direction to the CSB.